-Many old civilizations had Gods for almost everything: the sun, the sea, lightning and often also quite a few for alcohol related matters.
+Many old civilizations had Gods for just about everything: the sun, the sea, lightning and often quite a few for alcohol related matters.
 The Aztecs were no exception.
 Even though they had very strict laws on alcohol use and abuse, no other tribe or culture had as many ‘Booze Gods’ as the ancient habitants of Mexico.
-Thanks to their 400 drunken Rabbit Gods, the children of the Goddess of Alcohol Mayahuel and Petecatl (God of Medicine).
+The 400 drunken Rabbit Gods were the children of the Goddess of Alcohol Mayahuel and Petecatl, God of Medicine.
 These 400 thirsty bunnies stood for the infinite ways in which people could intoxicate themselves.
 Infinite?
 Yes, in the Aztec numbering 400 was such a big number that it also meant infinity.
 So when someone got absolutely smashed, people would say he was ‘drunk as 400 rabbits’.
-But there’s a lot more to this legend, since some of the rabbits actually had names and background stories.
-Time for a closer look…
+But some of the rabbits also had names and background stories.

 The traditional drink of the Aztecs was called pulque, fermented agave (or maguey) juice that played an important role in religious rituals.
 But the drink wasn’t for just anyone to drink, only old people could taste from this sacred potion.
 Youngsters who got caught drinking were severly punished, with ´death by strangling´ as the ultimate penalty.
 The reason that young Aztecs couldn’t drink pulque originated in a myth.
 In this story the Goddess of Flowers (including the manguey and its sap), Xochitl, gave some pulque to the King of Tula, who got drunk and raped her.
 It made her also the Godess of Early Sexuality and Prostitutes.
 From then on the Aztecs made sure that drinking became a sole activity of the old and experienced men, who could control themselves.